 - Existence of the mechanisms for identifying the risks that come from both the external environment of the company and the internal ones; - Methodologies for assessing identified risks (strategic and operational, at company level and at the level of activities / processes).
-Risk assessment is performed both by qualitative methods and by quantitative methods; also, within the risk assessment processes are established (1) the probability of occurrence and (2) the impact; - The methodology of identification, communication, accountability, monitoring of risk control measures; - Establishing and communicating responsibilities in the field of risk identification, assessment and control; - Establish methodologies for risk appetite assessment; - The methodology of communicating the results of the processes of identification, evaluation and control of the risks to the Executive Management and the Administrative Management of the company. - Risk control methodologies in case of changes
+Risk assessment is performed both by qualitative methods and by quantitative methods; also, within the risk assessment processes are established (1) the probability of occurrence and (2) the impact; - The methodology of identification, communication, accountability, monitoring of risk control measures; - Establishing and communicating responsibilities in the field of risk identification, assessment and control; - Establish methodologies for risk appetite assessment; - The methodology of communicating the results of the processes of identification, evaluation and control of the risks to the Executive Management and the Administrative Management of the company. - Risk control methodologies in case of changes internal control system.

-The complete identification and documentation of the risks is performed only once, respectively when implementing the evaluation of the internal control system.
 Subsequently, for the evaluation of the internal control system, the heads of structures only review the existing risks and evaluations and add or eliminate risks / controls.
 The result of this process is a list of all possible operational, business interruption, financial reporting and compliance risks, including an assessment of whether the risk is material or not and whether control measures need to be implemented.